 These are the 10 things I felt were important for my kids to learn, and which they've mastered beautifully.

-- Make toast- I do believe this was the very first "cooking" skill my kids have mastered, and to this day, I think they make toast every single day!
+- Make toast- I do believe this was the very first "cooking" skill my kids have mastered, and now, well, they are pretty much professionals at it.

 - Measure things- I haven't met one child (mine or anyone else's) who doesn't like to help with measuring things!
 I love turning this into a math lesson as well.
 I will say, if you are using a 1 cup, but the recipe says to use 1/2 cup, what should you do?

 - Press Garlic- Since my kids were little, they've loved pressing garlic through our garlic press.
 If you don't have one, you should get one!
 They are great for adding flavor to any roasted veggies.

 - Make their own lunch!
 I have been a big proponent of kids making their own lunches from the time they are in kindergarten or even before!
 I've had parents complain about lunch making in the mornings, and I just have to say, "Why are you making 5 lunches every day?
 Your kids can do that!
 We have specific foods they can add to their lunch of course, but they do it all themselves. (some ideas here).

 - Make rice or hot cereal!
 We've done both in the rice cooker, and your kids can do this at age 4, I promise!
 You just need to teach them the 2:1 grain principle.
 Most grains we make need 2 cups of water, for every 1 cup of grains!
 You can write it right on your rice cooker.
 Of course, this isn't always true- but for most of the grains we make, it is!